Jmateusribeiro/folder-synchronizer/README.md

 ## Final Notes

-Lastelly, the "scheduler" was implemented inside the python program (infinite loop) to have a fully functional program.

-But the "shedulder" may be implemented on a CI/CD tool.
+To make this task periodically, one may implement the "scheduler" on a CI/CD tool.
 For example, could be implemented a jenkins job to run the python program and that job can be schedule to execute periodically, out of the box.
 - This approach would be a more scalable and manageable solution.